CrunchyData/crunchy-katacoda/postgresql-devel/basics/basictable/finish.md

 # Final Notes

-I hope you feel more comfortable beginning to create tables in PostgreSQL database.
-I feel I have just covered the basics.
-So please refer to PostgreSQL documentation, which has lot more examples and explanation.
-Below is the summary :-
+# Final Notes

-- Create table with basic data types like *char, varchar, date, timestamp, Serial and Identity*
+We hope you feel more comfortable beginning to create tables in a PostgreSQL database.
+We have only covered the basics, so please feel free to refer to the official [PostgreSQL documentation](https://www.postgresql.org/docs/current/sql-createtable.html), which has lot more examples and explanation.

-- Constraints like *Not null, Primary Key , Foreign Key and Check*
+To summarize what we did:

-- Inserted data try to understand how data types and constraints work
+- Used `CREATE TABLE` with basic data types like char, varchar, date, timestamp, serial, and identity

-## Acknowledgement ##
+- Used constraints such as Not Null, Primary Key, Foreign Key, and Check
-I would like to acknowledge Crunchy Team for dedicated effort towards open source.
-Lot of Internet contributors that I have learnt a lot over the years.
+- Inserted data to understand how data types and constraints work

-The container used in this class is available in Dockerhub.
+The container used in this class is available in [Dockerhub](https://hub.docker.com/r/thesteve0/postgres-appdev).
 As long as you have Docker on your machine you can use the same version of PostgreSQL as the workshop.
-All the data from the workshop was intentionally chosen from public domain or permissive licenses so that you can use it for commercial and non-commercial purposes.
-Feel free to download it and play some more at your own pace on your own machine.
+Feel free to download the image and play some more at your own pace on your own machine.

 And with that, we are finished.
-We wish you **Happy Learning**
+We wish you Happy Learning!